Women’s T20 World Cup 2024: Unbeaten Australia faces tough South Africa test in semifinal

 RELATED | Matthews’ Windies prove everyone wrong as ‘time bomb’ goes off on England

-Wolvaardt identified the propensity of the middle order to fold when under pressure.
-Against New Zealand, while the top three began strongly, the mid-level of the batting spine crumbled without resistance.
-The Proteas will take notes and hope to prevent the same.
-But, the real challenge is to not allow the top order to settle.
-Beth Mooney, newly promoted Grace Harris and Ellyse Perry have been good with the bat and will eye a high score on the kinder batting tracks in the UAE capital.
+She identified the propensity of the middle order to fold when under pressure.
+Against New Zealand, while the top three began strongly, the mid-level of the Australian batting spine crumbled without resistance.
+The Proteas will take notes and attempt to replicate the same.
+However, the real challenge is not to allow the top order to settle.
+Beth Mooney, newly-promoted Grace Harris and Ellyse Perry have been good with the bat and will eye a high score on the kinder batting tracks in Dubai

 Beth Mooney of Australia bats during the ICC Women’s T20 World Cup 2024 match between Australia and New Zealand at Sharjah Cricket Stadium.